Current California Ocean Recreational Fishing Regulations - San Francisco Region

 Ocean Salmon

-The recreational fishery for ocean salmon (Onchorynchus spp.) is closed as of November 1, 2022.
-The 2023 ocean salmon season dates will be available in April, 2023 after federal and state review of 2022 spawning escapements, 2023 ocean abundance forecasts, annual management objectives, and other relevant issues.
+The recreational fishery for ocean salmon(opens in new tab) (Onchorynchus spp.) will remain closed throughout 2024.
 Further information is available on the CDFW Ocean Salmon Seasons web page.

 Pacific Halibut